RehabEngGroup/MOtoNMS/docs/source/manual/gettingStarted.rst

 Laboratory requirements:

 + Data collected with a motion capture and force plate system must be labeled and then exported as a C3D file, which is the input format for MOtoNMS.
-Markers labels MUST not include spaces (e.g. 'LLM' and not 'LLM') and duplicates of marker labels are NOT acceptable in the same markerset.
+Markers labels MUST not include spaces (e.g. 'LLM' and not 'L LM') and duplicates of marker labels are NOT acceptable in the same markerset.